 Tackling a danger to wildlife

-There are now 74 dedicated fishing line bins at popular jetties, fishing platforms, traffic bridges and foreshores across the Swan Canning Riverpark.
-The project is delivered in partnership with 14 local government authorities, Native Animal Rescue, WA Seabird Rescue, Clean Marine- Keep Australia Beautiful , Recfishwest and the Wildcare Helpline program.
+In 2026, there are now 76 dedicated fishing line bins at popular jetties, fishing platforms, traffic bridges and foreshores across the Swan Canning Riverpark that collect and remove over 29kms of fishing line, 4700 hooks and sinkers, 2300 bait bags and over 12,000 pieces of general rubbish each year.
+The project is delivered in partnership with 12 local government authorities and supported by WA Seabird Rescue, Clean Marine- Keep Australia Beautiful , Recfishwest and the Wildcare Helpline program.

 If you are keen to participate, check out our bin locations and contact us with your preferred fishing line bin location at community@dbca.wa.gov.au.